To outsource or not to outsource? That is the question.

 1. Brand Strategy

 Hiring a brand strategist is a smart play for any business owner.
 Oftentimes, many are so eager to launch and they build out parts of their brand in piecemeal.
 This creates many inconsistencies (and confusion for the customer) along the way.
-You can hire a brand strategist when you’re first developing your business or if you feel like your current branding has become a little stale.
-So whether it’s your strength or not, outsourcing this to a specialist is a surefire way to bring your brand vision to life while you work on growing other parts of your business.
+You can hire a brand strategist if you feel like your current branding isn’t attracting the right customer for your business.
+Whether it’s your strength or not, outsourcing this to a specialist is a surefire way to bring your brand vision to life while you work on growing other parts of your business.

 2. Logo Design